alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-09-16-postgresql.markdown

 ---
 layout: post
-title:  "Postgresql"
+title:  "Postgres"
 date:   2018-08-24 13:15:16 +0200
 categories: programming
 ---
-An introduction to Postgresql.
+An introduction to PostgreSQL, including an example of full text indexing and search at the end of the article.

 ### Installation (Mac)